-Along with window air conditioner reviews to help you choose which model is best for you, it’s worth pointing out that the window AC units in our guide can fit onto any double-hung window, but if you need to cool down an entire home, take a look at our central air conditioners guide.
+Our window air conditioner reviews will help you choose which model is best for you, but it’s worth noting that these units are used to cool a single room and can be fitted onto any double-hung window.
+If you are looking for more extensive home cooling, then take a look at our round up of the best central air conditioners.

 1. Frigidaire Gallery FGRC124WAE Cool Connect: Best overall window air conditioner